BYU vs. Utah State NCAA Football Odds, Plays and Insights | October 1, 2021

 Over/Under Insights

-- BYU and its opponents have scored at least 61.5 points -- this matchup's over/under -- just one time this season.
+- BYU and its opponents have not yet combined for more than 63.5 points -- this matchup's point total -- in a game this year.

-- Utah State's games have gone over 61.5 points in two opportunities this season.
+- Utah State has combined with its opponents to score more than 63.5 points in two games this season.

-- The combined points per game average of the two teams, 59.5, is two points fewer than Friday's over/under.
+- Friday's total is 4.0 points higher than the combined 59.5 PPG average of the two teams.

-- The 49.1 combined points per game that these two squads have allowed this season are 12.4 fewer than the 61.5 over/under in this contest.
+- The 49.1 combined points per game that these two squads have allowed this season are 14.4 fewer than the 63.5 total in this contest.

-- Cougars games have an average total of 52.4 points this season, 9.1 fewer than Friday's over/under.
+- The Cougars and their opponents score an average of 52.4 points per game, 11.1 fewer than Friday's total.

-- The 61.5 total in this game is one point above the 60.5 average total in Aggies games this season.
+- The 60.5 PPG average total in Aggies games this season is 3.0 points fewer than this game's over/under.

 BYU Stats and Trends